alexandervvittig/alexandervvittig.github.io/_posts/2019-10-25-Handy RegEx.md

 RegEx is stupid powerful, but with great power comes great resposibility.

-Yes it's complex and quite a beast to master but totally worth it and a great ROI
+Yes it's complex and quite a beast to master but totally worth it and a great ROI I barely scratched the surface of what all Regular Expressions can do, but I love using it for small quick fixes as I just posted about.
+They used to take quite a lot of time, cleaning lists and stuff up before you can use them.
+I now I can spend more time on the actual code, rather than cleaning 'dirty' input up!

 https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference